José María Hinojosa Lasarte: Reception and legacy

-In 1974 Hinojosa's cousin Baltasar Peña took advantage of his position in the Diputación de Málaga to finance a re-edition of selected works; some press notes followed up noting a "deformación" of contemporary literature yet others insisted not to "desorbitar la importancia".
+In 1974, Hinojosa's cousin Baltasar Peña took advantage of his position in the Diputación de Málaga to finance a re-edition of selected works; some press notes followed up noting a "deformación" of contemporary literature yet others insisted not to "desorbitar la importancia".
 In 1977 Julio Neira launched a campaign to revindicate Hinojosa, crowned with a 1981 PhD dissertation; a 1983 re-edition of 2 volumes of Litoral contributed to the process.
 In the 1980s Hinojosa was gradually making his way into encyclopedias, periodicals, textbooks etc. and 1995 brought another PhD thesis.
 Since then his presence in history of literature is considered obligatory, based mostly on his presumed status of the first Spanish surrealist; However, in some cases he is denied membership in Generación del 27.
 In 1998 he was declared hijo predilecto by Málaga province, the 2004 birth centenary produced several publications and events, and a 2012 study (instead of the typical "forgotten poet") referred already to "a well-known Spanish poet".
 In 2014 he was dedicated a literary work.
 A Málaga school has been named after him.

 Hinojosa's memory remains politically charged.
-Some tackle the Hinojosa-Lorca parallelism declaring upfront that both were victims of "irrational hatred" produced by an "absurd war", yet among countless books discussing the civil war terror, almost all mention Lorca and almost none mention Hinojosa.
-Both right-wing and left-wing groups started to claim his legacy.
-Some Traditionalist sites honor him as "their man".
-Certain progressivist authors present him as a martyr who dedicated his life to fighting imperialism, nationalism and the church; others imply his homosexuality.
+Some tackle the Hinojosa-Lorca parallelism by declaring that both poets fell victim in differing ways to the "irrational hatred" of an "absurd war", yet among countless books discussing the Spanish Civil War terrors, almost all mention Lorca and almost none mention Hinojosa.
+Both right-wing and left-wing groups started to claim Hinojosa's legacy.
+Some Traditionalist sites honor him as "their man", while certain progressive authors present Hinojosa as a martyr who dedicated his life to fighting imperialism, nationalism and the Church; others imply his homosexuality.
 The Málaga San Rafael cemetery, where Hinojosa was executed, was doted in 2014 with a monument-mausoleum to honor "those who gave their life in defense of freedom and democracy and whose remains rest here or in other sites".
 Hinojosa has never been mentioned in a spate of press notes related, some of which noted a construction recording "la barbarie de la represión franquista".